Installing SingleM

 You may need super-user privileges.

-SingleM also has several non-Python dependencies, which are documented in the singlem.yml file in the base directory of the repository.
+SingleM also has several non-Python dependencies, which are documented in the pixi.toml file in the base directory of the repository.
 You'll also need to procure the reference data (the "metapackage").
 See singlem data.

 git clone https://github.com/wwood/singlem